ppp0/s3export_backup/README.md

 Recommended way to install `s3export_backup` is using puppet.
 As Cargomedia we provide and support our own module, please take a look at https://github.com/cargomedia/puppet-packages/tree/master/modules/s3export_backup

-### Manual
-It is not recommended to install `s3export_backup` manually as it depends on several other libraries and is most likely hard to maintain.

-Still it's possible to install it via composer (https://packagist.org/packages/cargomedia/s3export_backup).
-A binary `./bin/s3export` should be executable once installation process is complete.

-Additionally all listed requirements need to be installed manually:
-- cm framework dependencies (php5, apcu, memcache, curl)
-- gdisk
-- truecrypt

-For more hints look into https://github.com/cargomedia/puppet-packages/blob/master/modules/s3export_backup/manifests/init.pp

 #### Configuration
 There is single configuration file `./resources/config/local.php` which needs to be adjusted .
 Replace dummy variables with correct values as most features require access to remote (backup source) S3 filesystem.